andreftavares8/Project-Glass/README.md

 # Project-Glass
- a glass project for html training
+Developing a google glass project.
+Development of a website using Html, Css and JavaScript